 - Electric baseboard heating – Electric heat is popular in camps, summer homes, and rental properties.
 Here’s how baseboard heating works: the heating element is powered by an electrical current that converts cold air near the floor into warm air that rises into the room.
 Electric baseboard heating is nice because it cuts down on dust (it has no moving parts).
 However, electricity in the U.P. is EXPENSIVE, and this type of heat can be very costly when trying to keep a big home in the Upper Peninsula warm all winter.

-- How to maintain an electric baseboard heating system: At the end of each winter, it is recommended to vacuum the unit.
+- How to maintain an electric baseboard heating system: Here’s another top tip from your Marquette home inspector: at the end of each winter, I highly recommend vacuuming the unit.
+This will keep it more efficient and help maintain overall air quality in your home.
 You should also clean the baseboard heater before using it again in the fall.
 Investing in a cover for your heating unit is a smart idea as it keeps dust from building up in the off-season.

 - Forced-air heating systems – Forced air is the industry standard for modern homes.
 I come across many of these systems in my home inspections in Marquette and other areas of the U.P.
 They are efficient.
 Still, many people complain of the dust problem they can cause.